CharlyMannion/CV/README.md

 ## Skills

+#### Fast Learner

+AT RBS, I joined a team initially consisting of only two people on a Project, and where I was considered a Project SME for Ringtail E-Discovery software.
+Yet I had never used this software before and did not having a technical background.
+However, my diligence and ability to adapt quickly allowed me to make a steep learning curve.

 #### Initiative

 In my previous roles and at University, I had a reputation for being motivated and self-disciplined.
 This skill was first honed whilst studying for my degree, where organisation and the ability to complete work independently was essential, given that I had only 4 hours of contact time with professors each week.
 This has helped me to take the initiative in the workplace.
 In my role at RBS, I recognised the need to establish a formalised process for the removal of data from our databases, which I designed and proposed to my workstream lead.
 This process was subsequently implemented across the Bank Project.